aharonium/opensiddur.org/posts/HTML/prayers/solilunar/solar-cycles/sefirat-haomer/the-order-of-counting-the-omer-in-the-spring.html.md

 Behold, I am prepared and ready to perform the <em>mitsvah</em> of counting the Omer, as is written in your Torah:
-You are to count from the end of the rest day.
+"You are to count from the end of the rest day.
 From the day you brought the waived Omer-offering, they [the counting] shall be seven complete weeks.
-Until the end of the seventh week you shall count fifty days...[foot]Leviticus 23:15-16 part[/foot]<p />
+Until the end of the seventh week you shall count fifty days and you shall offer a new grain offering to Hashem" <span class="citation">(Leviticus 23:15-16)</span>
 </div></td></tr>